On the development and analysis of coupled surface-subsurface models of catchments. Part 2. A three-dimensional benchmark model and its properties: Formulation of a simplified three-dimensional catchment model

-The focus of work in this Part 2 is the study of Scenario A and its reduction to a two-dimensional model.
-In Part 3, we shall demonstrate that under the additional restrictions of Scenario B, further analysis can be performed through a long wavelength reduction.
-In both scenarios, an orthogonal coordinate system $(x, y, z)$ is chosen such that $z$ is vertical and $y$ is directed along the channel.
+The focus of work in this Part 2 is the study of the \textit{V-shaped catchment} scenario and its reduction to a two-dimensional \textit{deep aquifer} scenario.
+In Part 3, we shall demonstrate that under the additional restrictions of the \textit{shallow aquifer} scenario, further analysis can be performed through a long wavelength reduction.
+In the \textit{V-shaped catchment} scenario, an orthogonal coordinate system $(x, y, z)$ is chosen such that $z$ is vertical and $y$ is directed along the channel.
 Using the reflection symmetry of the catchment, we can describe the catchment behaviour by only considering a hillslopes only on one side of the river.

 When formulating the governing equations for overland and subsurface flow, we are going to use a more convenient non-orthogonal coordinate system, where the axes $(\hat{x}, \hat{y}, \hat{z})$ are directed along the hillslope edges.
 Hence, $\hat{x}$ is directed along the hillslope ($\hat{x}=0$ representing the location of the channel), $\hat{y}$ along the channel ($\hat{y}=0$ representing the location of the outlet), and $\hat{z}$ vertically ($\hat{z}=0$ representing the bottom of the aquifer).
 After the coordinate transformation, the entire catchment can be represented as a cuboid of dimensions $L_{\hat x} \times L_y \times L_z$.
 The following coordinate transformation is used: